Call For a FREE Consultation: (770) 922-3660

 If you have recently received a workers’ comp denial, our Atlanta workers’ compensation lawyers at Hansford McDaniel LLC want you to know that you are not alone.
 It is not uncommon for initial claims to be denied.
 This is because insurance companies that provide workers’ compensation to employers are more concerned about minimizing payouts and keeping premiums low for their policyholders.
 In short, they put profits over people.

 Fortunately, you have rights under Georgia law, including the right to appeal a workers’ compensation denial you believe is wrong or made in error.
 Our team is available to help you step-by-step through the appeals process so you can pursue the benefits you need!

 - Our practice is focused on work injuries – it’s all we do.

 - Our awarded attorneys have decades of combined experience.

 - We’ve recovered millions of dollars in compensation for clients

 - Our staff speaks English and Spanish.

 Trust a proven firm that knows the Georgia workers’ compensation front and back.
-Contact the Law Offices of Nathaniel F. Hansford, LLC for a FREE consultation!
+Contact Hansford McDaniel LLC for a FREE consultation!

 Common Reasons for Claim Denials

 Why was your workers’ compensation claim denied?
 The question is straightforward, but the answer might be as complicated as it is important to understand.
 Our attorneys can investigate your claim to figure out why the insurance company denied it, and if there are any holes in their argument that we can exploit.